 The Company which is providing the “loan” to the relevant shareholder

-Based on review of the books, the Director has received a total of $650,554.06 for Division 7A Loan from FY19 to the date of my appointment.
+Based on the company books and records, the Director has received a total of $650,554.06 in Division 7A Loan from FY19 to the date of my appointment.

-As discussed in section 4.1 above, the Director and the related employee were not indemnified at reasonable wage from FY20 and did not receive any wages during FY YTD22 due to business downturn and Covid-19 pandemic.
-In this regard, the total division7A loan account was adjusted by offsetting a reasonable wage that would have received based on the historical wages payment.
+As discussed in section 4.1 above, the Director and the related employee did not receive reasonable wages from FY20 and did not receive any wages during FY YTD22 due to business downturn and Covid-19 pandemic.
+In this regard, the total Division 7A loan account was adjusted by offsetting a wage that they would have reasonably received based on the historical wages paid.

 The table below provides a summary of the Division 7A loan and the wages adjustment.